kimberleehowley/stripe-billing-workshop/README.md

 Q: Can you show me how to build X?

-A: We are always looking for new sample ideas, please email dev-samples@stripe.com with your suggestion!
+A: We are always looking for new sample ideas, please email Developer Relations dev-relations@stripe.com with your suggestion!

 ## Author(s)